 - Store the medicine in a closed container at room temperature, away from heat, moisture, and direct light.

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

 - Some medicines can affect how this medicine works.
 Tell your doctor if you are using any of the following:

 - Doxorubicin, ganciclovir, interferon-alfa, ribavirin, stavudine, or zalcitabine

 Warnings While Using This Medicine:

-- Make sure your doctor knows if you are pregnant or if you have kidney disease, hepatitis B or C, bone marrow problems (such as anemia or a low white blood cell count), muscle problems, or pancreas problems.
+- Tell your doctor if you are pregnant, or if you have kidney disease, liver disease (including hepatitis B or C), muscle problems, or a history of pancreas problems.

 - Do not breastfeed.
 You can spread HIV or AIDS to your baby through your breast milk.

 - This medicine may cause the following problems:

 - Myopathy (muscle weakness)